jmmcd/jmmcd.github.com/_posts/2013-05-03-symbolic-regression-state-of-the-art.md

-Shared strengths and limitations of FFX and SGGP
+Shared strengths and limitations of FFX and GSGP
 ------------------------------------------------

-This is the similarity between FFX and SGGP.
+This is the similarity between FFX and GSGP.
 Each produces a model which is a linear combination of small subtrees.
-These small subtrees in FFX are the basis functions; in SGGP the small subtrees are the tr1 and tr2 subtrees.
-The coefficients in the linear combination are the bi values in FFX; the ms values in SGGP.
-Both FFX and SGGP work by exploiting the fact that linear combinations are well-behaved and well-understood.
+These small subtrees in FFX are the basis functions; in GSGP the small subtrees are the tr1 and tr2 subtrees.
+The coefficients in the linear combination are the bi values in FFX; the ms values in GSGP.
+Both FFX and GSGP work by exploiting the fact that linear combinations are well-behaved and well-understood.